tableau/tabcmd/README.md

 At some point in the future, tabcmd will no longer be included with Tableau Server.
 *We have no intention of breaking Server install flows.*
 If you have specific suggestions or concerns on what that will look like, feel free to open an issue here or a thread on the Community Forums.

+See the LICENSE file for current open-source licensing and use information.
+See dev information at [contributing.md](./contributing.md)

+Before we can accept pull requests from contributors, we require a signed [Contributor License Agreement (CLA)](http://tableau.github.io/contributing.html).